firavoyage/blogging/readme.md

   - .fortress besieged (qian zhongshu)
   - .pride and prejudice (jane austen)
   - .if on a winter's night a traveler (italo calvino)
-  - .the moon and sixpence (william somerset maugham)
-  - .story of your life (novella by ted chiang)
-  - .country driving (peter hessler)
   - .jin ping mei (lanling xiaoxiao sheng)
-  - .the wisdom of life (schopenhauer)
   - .tao te ching (laozi)
   - .the holy bible (king james version)
   - .remarks on the song lyric and the human condition (wang guowei)
   - .the literary mind and the carving of dragons (liu xie)
   - .the smiling, proud wanderer (jin yong)
-  - .demi-gods and semi-devils (jin yong)
-  - .the heaven sword and dragon saber (jin yong)
 - - anyway.fm (jj ying & leon gao)
   - beyond code (randy lu & geek plux)
   - fyfy.fm (justin yan & hzlzh)